hmalhi/dynamodb-local-to-aws-migration/README.md

 Steps to migrate
 1. Clone the repo
 2. Make sure jq is installed and local dynamodb is running
 3. AWS dynamodb tables have been created with indexs.
-Use aws cli lis-tables, describe-table command to get that information from local dynamodb e.g aws dynamodb list-tables --endpoint-url http://localhost:8000 aws dynamodb describe-table --table-name StudentSignInOut --endpoint-url http://localhost:8000
+Use aws cli list-tables, describe-table command to get that information from local dynamodb e.g aws dynamodb list-tables --endpoint-url http://localhost:8000 aws dynamodb describe-table --table-name StudentSignInOut --endpoint-url http://localhost:8000
 4. The default scan record size is 10, which is optimal for any size table increasing it may cause unprocessed records during upload.
 Change at your own risk.